styromaniac/Rain/README.md

 sn0 --melt <destination_folder> <source_URL>
 ```

---bank and -- melt can be used at the same time in any order.
+--bank and --melt can be used at the same time in any order.

 If you want another feature, please [create an issue for it.](https://github.com/styromaniac/sn0/issues/new)